Causal Representation Learning from Multimodal Biomedical Observations: Related Work

 \section{Related Work}

-\paragraph{Machine learning (ML) models for biology.} For biological applications, ML models are designed to extract informative representations to facilitate downstream tasks, including DNA sequence modeling~\citep{zhou2024dnabert2efficientfoundationmodel,nguyen2023hyenadnalongrangegenomicsequence,Dalla-Torre2023.01.11.523679}, protein structure prediction~\citep{jumper2021highly,lin2023evolutionary}, and disease detection~\citep{zhou2023foundation,jang2024disease}.
-While sequence modeling of DNA, RNA, and proteins has been well developed, thanks to the success of large language models (LLMs)~\citep{celaj2023rna,shulgina2024rna,nguyen2024sequence,li2023codonbert,chen2023self,lin2023evolutionary}, this approach focuses on a single modality, thus constraining its applicability to multi-model datasets, which is often the case for biological measures.
-Although some efforts have been made toward integrating multi-modal biological data~\citep{garauluis2024multimodaltransferlearningbiological,pei2024biot5+,taylor2022galacticalargelanguagemodel}, these approaches often lack theoretical guarantees, limiting the trustworthiness of the model output.
-In this paper, we leverage causal principles to develop theoretically-sound ML models for multi-modal biological data, toward providing reliable and interpretable insights into the underlying biological structure.
+\paragraph{ML models for biomedical research.} For biomedical applications, ML models are developed to extract informative representations to facilitate downstream tasks, including DNA sequence modeling~\citep{zhou2024dnabert2efficientfoundationmodel,nguyen2023hyenadnalongrangegenomicsequence,Dalla-Torre2023.01.11.523679}, protein structure prediction~\citep{jumper2021highly,lin2023evolutionary}, and disease detection~\citep{zhou2023foundation,jang2024disease}.
+The success of large language models (LLMs) has significantly advanced sequence modeling for DNA, RNA, and proteins~\citep{celaj2023rna,shulgina2024rna,nguyen2024sequence,li2023codonbert,chen2023self,lin2023evolutionary}, yet these methods primarily operate on a single modality, limiting their applicability to the multimodal datasets, which are commonly encountered in biomedical research.
+Although several studies have explored integrating multimodal biomedical data~\citep{garauluis2024multimodaltransferlearningbiological,pei2024biot5+,taylor2022galacticalargelanguagemodel}, these approaches often lack theoretical guarantees, raising concerns about the reliability of their results.
+In this paper, we leverage causal principles to develop theoretically sound ML models for multimodal biomedical data, aiming to provide reliable and interpretable insights into complex biomedical systems.

+\paragraph{Multimodal representation learning.} Multimodal representation learning~\citep{zhang2020multimodal,manzoor2023multimodality} refers to the process of learning representations from multiple data modalities (e.g., text, image, audio) for specific tasks.
+Recent advances have leveraged contrastive learning techniques to improve the alignment of latent spaces across different modalities~\citep{daunhaweridentifiability,wang2022vlmixer,radford2021learning,khosla2020supervised}.
+Methods like CLIP~\citep{radford2021learning} and Contrastive Predictive Coding~\citep{oord2018representation} have demonstrated the ability to recover shared latent factors across modalities by (implicitly) maximizing mutual information between representations.
+However, challenges remain in achieving finding modality-specific representations, which requires novel approaches that preserve the unique characteristics of each modality.